-In April 2022, the following changes were made to the 91/PVL, Riverside, and IEOC lines.
+The most recent changes were in April 2022, they included modifications to the 91/PVL, Riverside, and IEOC lines.

 - 91/PVL A morning reverse peak train from Los Angeles to Perris-South was added providing an option for residents in Los Angeles and surrounding communities transportation into Riverside County.
 A midday reverse train was added to provide those traveling from Los Angeles a return trip back to Los Angeles.
 The first morning train from Los Angeles to Riverside-Downtown was adjusted to depart at 5:45 am and arrive at 7:14 am. - Riverside Line Four trains were restored including two trains departing Los Angeles Union station and two trains departing Riverside-Downtown.
 Trains departing from Los Angeles provide travelers two afternoon return trip options into Riverside County.
-An afternoon trip was restored providing travelers a return option to Los Angeles from Riverside-

-Downtown in case they need to return home early.
+An afternoon trip was restored providing travelers a return option to Los Angeles from Riverside-Downtown in case they need to return home early.
 The fourth trip added a peak morning trip from Riverside-Downtown to Los Angeles for those needing an earlier trip option into Los Angeles.
 Modifications were made to train departing from Los Angeles at 6:00pm and arriving in Riverside-Downtown at 7:28 pm.

 The April 2022 service restored 26 trains systemwide of which 4 trains were restored and two new trains added for lines serving Riverside County.
-This restoration of service added back twenty-one percent of the service with additional restoration planned for October 2022.
+This restoration of service added back 21% of the service, leaving additional restoration for the future.